Modernly designed loft bathroom in Blackwell

 According to fact-finding carried out by Nationwide, a loft conversion which integrates a double bed room and shower room might add as much as 22 percent to the value of a three-bedroom, one-bathroom house.
 Nevertheless, don’t presume that value contributed to your house will necessarily surpass the expense of your conversion.

-If the answer is yes, then a loft conversion could certainly be for you!
+If the answer is yes, then an attic conversion could certainly be for you!

 Create more room – increase the value of your home by having an attic conversion